GA4 Problems: What Can You Do About Them?

 - Event

-Event goals are also quite effective, but they are more complicated to create.
-To create an event goal, you need the help of Google Tag Manager to track “events” like button clicks, downloads, and scrolls that don’t cause a new page view.
+Event goals were also quite effective, but they are more complicated to create.
+To create an event goal in UA, you need the help of Google Tag Manager to track “events” like button clicks, downloads, and scrolls that don’t cause a new page view.
 Personally, I used only Event and Destination goals in the Root and Branch UA property.
-As you can see below, any click to the R&B YouTube channel was tracked as an event goal, while a contact page form submit was a destination goal.
-Of the two, the contact page conversion is the far more important.
+Here are two examples below, with a click-based event goal and a page view based destination goal.

 Setting Up Conversions in GA4

 Unlike UA, the data model in GA4 is not based on sessions and pageviews.
 That means that 3 of the 4 “easy” conversions to create in UA no longer exist.
-Calculated metrics like Pages / Session and Session Duration simply don’t exist in GA4, and a destination goal based on a view of a specific page is now a complex endeavor.
+Calculated metrics like Pages / Session and Session Duration simply don’t exist in GA4, and a destination goal based on a view of a specific page is now a more complex endeavor.
 That’s not much of a problem for Session Duration and Pages / Session goal types, but not having easy Destination goals is a loss.
-Since data in GA4 is processed as various types of events, we only have conversions based on event data.
-And this typically means we need to pull in the help of Google Tag Manager.

 What To Do?

-- With Piwik PRO, it’s easy to create a destination goal.
+And if you’ve already decided to move on from GA4, you can use Piwik PRO for this With Piwik PRO, it’s straightforward to create a destination goal.
 It’s also pretty easy to track other types of goals as well.

 Setting up the form submission goal is as simple in Piwik PRO as it is in Universal Analytics.
 You can see the entire process in the image below.
 All form submissions on the Root and Branch site go to a landing page that includes “thank-you” in the URL.
 I simply create a goal type based on “Visit page with URL” with a condition where the URL contains thank-you and I’m all done.